Speed – The Ride: Akita Plaza

-According to the contractor dismantling the ride, Speed will be reinstalled at Akita Plaza, a small shopping center across the street from Mandalay Bay, which also plans to add new restaurants and a concert venue.
+According to the contractor dismantling the ride, Speed was to be reinstalled at Akita Plaza, a small shopping center across the street from Mandalay Bay, which also planned to add new restaurants and a concert venue.
 The Akita Plaza development later stalled, and Speed – The Ride remained dismantled and in storage at the site.
-By 2019, a portion of the ride was recycled for scrap.
+By 2019, a portion of the ride was recycled for scrap and the rest is still in storage since December 22, 2022.

 Ride experience

 The ride began with a launch from the inside of the NASCAR Café, accelerating from 0–45 mph in two seconds.
 The train dropped into an underground tunnel in front of the resort and then passed through a 92 ft vertical loop.
 Afterwards, a second launch accelerated the train from 35–70 mph in two seconds.
 After a quick snaking turn, the train traveled up a 224-ft (68m) tower before falling and traversing the entire course backwards.
 On the return trip, the second launch area decelerated the train from 70–35 mph before traveling back through the vertical loop and the underground tunnel.
 The train then reached the final brake run and returned to the station.